 If you are having trouble scheduling a regular appointment online and the walk-in hours conflict with your schedule, please send an email to firstname.lastname@example.org.

 Meet with an advisor discuss your progress toward degree, studying abroad, difficulties you are having in a class, or to have a release submitted for graduation.

-Regular 20 minute appointments will be available starting on Monday, September 14, 2015.
+Winter 2019 appointments are open!
 Go to the online Undergraduate Advising Appointment System to sign up for an appointment.

 Advising via Email

 The Undergraduate Program's staff will respond to advising questions via email at firstname.lastname@example.org.

 Please note: Some questions require an in-person appointment.
 These include questions about:

 - extenuating circumstances affecting progress in major/minor requirements

 - transfer or study abroad credit